 Hybrid working offers everyone a chance to enjoy the best of both worlds.
-People are able to work from home when they need to be heads-down focused on solo projects, and head into the office on days and tasks that require more in-person collaboration.
+People can work from home when they need to be heads-down focused on solo projects and head into the office on days and tasks that require more in-person collaboration.
 Under this new structure that offers greater balance, moments in the office become more valuable, and time at home is more appreciated.

 Advantage 2: Improved employee satisfaction

-And while happy people certainly contribute to an environment that is more enjoyable for existing employees, they also play a crucial role in attracting new talent as well.
-Our research found that hybrid workers were more likely than any other group to recommend their company as an ideal place to work.
+And while happy people certainly contribute to an environment that is more enjoyable for existing employees, they also play a crucial role in attracting new talent.
+Our research found that hybrid workers were more likely to recommend their company as an ideal workplace than any other group.

-With the ever-present challenge of recruitment and retention in what is an increasingly competitive landscape, offering flexible work options can give you a leg up and ensure you have the best talent working for your company.
+With the ever-present challenge of recruitment and retention in an increasingly competitive landscape, offering flexible work options can give you a leg up and ensure you have the best talent working for your company.
 It also creates an opportunity to hire from a wider pool of applicants, including high-value candidates that otherwise may have been limited by the constraints of a traditional workplace model.